LanceStat/consultingproj/README.md

-# Consulting project
-# City of Milwaukee Assessors Office
+## Comp selection techniques for the City of Milwaukee Assessors Office